 Posted by: Feet Banks

 Summer in Whistler means a lot of things-- relaxation, adventure, legendary patio sessions-- but it also means our resident black bears are out of hibernation and roaming the valley.
+And Autumn in Whistler means those bears are eating as much food as they can before winter.
+Dry, hot summers will often mean reduced or early berry crops so the bears creep lower down the mountains and into the valley.
 According to Bear Smart Whistler there are as many as 100 resident black bears throughout Whistler and with thousands of local residents and more than two million guest visits a year, its really important to be bear aware.

 For visitors, the most integral thing to remember is that Whistler's bears are wild animals and unpredictable.
 The less accustomed they are to humans the better it is for them.
 As such, never feed a bear.
 Never try to get close to a bear in order to get your picture with it, and if you see a bear on the side of the road and there is no safe place to pull over, just keep driving.
 "Bear Traffic Jams" can be dangerous for other drivers.
 Also it is incredibly important to make sure bears never get a chance to eat garbage.
 Don't throw any kind of food (or wrappers) on the ground or in the forest and please ensure your garbage/BBQ/pet food is stored properly (not left outside the condo.)